Ever heard of the phrase, “money doesn’t grow on trees?” I know I have …

-An indication that your Crassula ovata is clearly parched.
-Give it enough water and wait for the soil to dry out between watering.
+This is an indication that your Crassula ovata is clearly parched.
+Give it enough water and wait for the soil to dry out between waterings.

 Poison / Safety

 Jade plants are mildly toxic to humans and poisonous to dogs and cats.
-(See more poisonous succulents to dogs and cats here).
 The toxic compound in jade plants remains unknown.
 When ingested, it can cause diarrhea and an upset stomach.

 Where to Buy Jade Plants

-You can get yourself a Crassula ovata at plant nurseries or home garden centers near you.
-Online stores such as Etsy and Amazon can serve as great alternatives too.
+You can get a Crassula ovata at plant nurseries or home garden centers near you.
+Online stores such as Etsy and Amazon can serve as great alternatives, too.

-There you have it, everything you need to know about the unique characteristics of the jade plant, or the crassula ovata for you scientific growers.
-Be sure to share this to a friend if they need some information on this succulent plant.
+There you have it, everything you need to know about the unique characteristics of the jade plant or the Crassula Ovata for you scientific growers.
+Be sure to share this with a friend if they need information on this succulent plant.

 Make sure you take a look at these suggestions for your upcoming reads: